Ecological Economics CGS

-FOR APPLICANTS TO CERTIFICATE PROGRAM: Applicants seeking to enroll in just a Certificate of Graduate Study program must complete the online UVM Graduate Application and all associated requirements.
+FOR APPLICANTS TO THE CERTIFICATE PROGRAM: Applicants seeking to enroll in only a Certificate of Graduate Study program must complete the online UVM Graduate Application and all associated requirements.
 Note: You must have completed an advanced degree (Master's, Ph.D., or J.D.) to apply for just the certificate and the GRE is not required.

 Minimum Degree Requirements

 Students may earn the certificate either in conjunction with a UVM master’s or doctoral degree, or independent of a degree.

 The Certificate of Graduate Study in Ecological Economics requires 15-16 credits, including 3 core courses and 2 approved electives.
 Students must also demonstrate competency in 4 areas: Natural Science, Social Science, Management, and Quantitative Methods.
 2 of the competencies must be satisfied through 2 elective courses (6 credits) at UVM.
 The remaining 2 competencies may be satisfied through additional electives, through appropriate prior graduate course work, or through life experience.

 The Certificate of Graduate Study in Ecological Economics requires 15-16 graduate credits that must be taken at UVM.
 They are distributed as follows1.